Man accused of defrauding MPs is mentally ill, claims his lawyer

-When Waziri Benson Masubo Chacha appeared before Senior Resident Magistrate Christine Njagi yesterday, his lawyer, Job Ngeresa, said the accused had a brain tumour and was under medication.
+When Waziri Benson Masubo Chacha appeared before Senior Resident Magistrate Christine Njagi On Tuesday , his lawyer, Job Ngeresa, said the accused had a brain tumour and was under medication.

 ALSO READ: Day MPs were banned from gambling dens